 Compliance.
-The Iowa Administrative Code and the ITG participation agreement require the participant comply and take all reasonable measures to ensure that all of the participant's employees, agents, independent contractors and third-party service providers comply with the following: 151
+The lowa Administrative Code and the ITG participation agreement require the participant comply and take all reasonable measures to ensure that all of the participant's employees, agents, independent contractors and third-party service providers comply with the following:151

-- All applicable federal, state and local laws and regulations, as amended from time to time, as they relate to real estate transactions and protecting nonpublic personal information, including but not limited to the Dodd-Frank Act, Gramm-Leach-Bliley Act, RESPA, those promulgated by the Consumer Financial Protection Bureau (CFPB);152 - 2.
-All ITG guidelines, directives and rules, as amended from time to time; 153 and - 3.
-All lender closing instructions to participant.
-154
+- All applicable federal, state and local laws and regulations, as amended from time to time, as they relate to real estate transactions and protecting nonpublic personal information, including but not limited to the Dodd- Frank Act, Gramm-Leach-Bliley Act, RESPA, those promulgated by the Consumer Financial Protection Bureau (CFPB);152 - 2.
+All ITG guidelines, directives and rules, as amended from time to time;153 and - 3.
+All lender closing instructions to participant.154

 ALTA Best Practices.
-The terms of the participation agreement provide that the participant acknowledges the ALTA Best Practices as minimum standards defined for title and settlement service providers.
-155 The participant agrees to adopt and adhere to the ALTA Best Practices or equivalent practices with regard to any services performed under the agreement.
-156 The participant agrees to provide evidence of the participant's compliance with ALTA Best Practices upon the request of ITG.
-157
+The terms of the participation agreement provide that the participant acknowledges the ALTA Best Practices as minimum standards defined for title and settlement service providers.155 The participant agrees to adopt and adhere to the ALTA Best Practices or equivalent practices with regard to any services performed under the agreement.156 The participant agrees to provide evidence of the participant's compliance with ALTA Best Practices upon the request of ITG.157

 Training.
-ITG may require a participant and the participant's staff, as a condition of participation, to participate in training sessions or continuing education seminars as deemed necessary by ITG in order to ensure compliance with ITG requirements and procedures.
-The participant agrees to attend training, conferences and continuing education as necessary to comply with ALTA Best Practices and as otherwise deemed necessary by ITG.
-He participant and the participant's staff, the participant acknowledges that the participant is solely responsible for the training and supervision of the participant's staff.
+ITG may require a participant and the participant's staff, as a condition of participation, to participate in training sessions or continuing education seminars as deemed necessary by ITG in order to ensure compliance with ITG requirements and procedures.158 The participant agrees to attend training, conferences and continuing education as necessary to comply with ALTA Best Practices and as otherwise deemed necessary by ITG.159 Although ITG may offer or require training to the participant and the participant's staff, the participant acknowledges that the participant is solely responsible for the training and supervision of the participant's staff.160

 Audit.
-ITG may audit the participant, with or without notice, for verification of compliance.
-161 An audit may include, but not be limited to, a review of the participant's commitment and certificate issuance procedures, a test of title plants and tract indices, and a review of closing policies and procedures and escrow account details.
-162 ITG may examine all of the participant's documentation and files related to the business authorized by the ITG participation agreement, including financial records and procedures relating to closing and settlement services, and information which may be stored or accessed in an electronic database.
-163 An inspection of a title plant may be performed by ITG or its designee to determine if the title plant meets the criteria set forth in lowa Administrative Code rule 265-
+ITG may audit the participant, with or without notice, for verification of compliance.161 An audit may include, but not be limited to, a review of the participant's commitment and certificate issuance procedures, a test of title plants and tract indices, and a review of closing policies and procedures and escrow account details.162 ITG may examine all of the participant's documentation and files related to the business authorized by the ITG participation agreement, including financial records and procedures relating to closing and settlement services, and information which may be stored or accessed in an electronic database.163 An inspection of a title plant may be performed by ITG or its designee to determine if the title plant meets the criteria set forth in Iowa Administrative Code rule 265 - 9.7(1)"a."164 ITG may conduct an audit by mail, electronic mail or in person at the site(s) of the records in the sole discretion of ITG.165 The participation agreement provides that participants shall cooperate fully with ITG in the performance of quality assurance reviews, audits and other examinations of the participant's files, records and activities.166 ITG's audit and examination rights survive the termination of the participation agreement.167